telerik/ajax-docs/controls/tooltip/design-time/smart-tag.md

-The Smart Tags for **RadToolTip**and **RadToolTipManager**are identical.
+The Smart Tags for **RadToolTip** and **RadToolTipManager** are identical.
 They all let you easily change the skin for your control or quickly get help.
-You can display the Smart Tag by right clicking on a **RadToolTip**and **RadToolTipManager**control and choosing "Show Smart Tag", or clicking the small rightward-pointing arrow located in the upper right corner of the control.
+You can display the Smart Tag by right clicking on a **RadToolTip** and **RadToolTipManager** control and choosing "Show Smart Tag", or clicking the small rightward-pointing arrow located in the upper right corner of the control.
->caption

 ![tooltip-smart-tag](images/tooltip-smart-tag.png)